eduvpn/documentation/API.md

 * `redirect_uri`; the URL that was registered, see below;
 * `response_type`: always `code`;
 * `scope`: this is always `config`;
-* `state`: a cryptographically secure random string, to avoid CSRF;
+* `state`: a secure random string suitable for cryptography purposes, to avoid CSRF;
 * `code_challenge_method`: always `S256`;
 * `code_challenge`: the code challenge (see RFC 7636).